 SPRING PREVIEW – LINEBACKING CORPS

-This article is the second of an eight-part preview of the Rutgers football team as it enters spring camp.
+This article is the sixth of an eight-part preview of the Rutgers football team as it entered spring camp.
+The first four segments previewed the offense.
+The last article looked at the defensive line.
+Backstopping the DLine is the linebacking corps.
+This preview is based upon information released prior to the opening of spring camp.
+My thoughts likewise share the same perspective.
 The article reviews roster changes and injuries prior to spring camp.
 The article also identifies issues that need to be addressed in spring practice and can be observed by fans at the practices and scrimmages.
-I'm previewing the defense first.
-Part 1 focused upon the DLine.
-Backstopping the DLine is the LB corps.

 PLAYERS LOST FROM THE TWO-DEEP